052223-java-angular/Rey-P1-Backend/README.md

-# P0 - Pair Programming eCommerce Project
+# P1 - Java/Angular Solo Project - Backend

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This is a Java and Angular based application that will utilize the Poke API to extract certain information to use in the application.
+It will allow users to play against a CPU using information from the Poke API.
+Any data that result from a match will then be stored into a database.
+This data also includes a login feature for separate accounts to view their match history and compare their win/loss ratio to other unique users that exist in the database.
+On the backend only, there will exist methods to get Pokemon and various stats from the PokeAPI and calls to a database to get user related information.

 ## User Stories

-- **As a user**, I want to register an account so that I can have a personalized shopping experience.
+- **As a user**, I want to register an account
-- **As a user**, I want to log in to my account so that I can access my shopping cart and order history.
+- **As a user**, I want to log in to my account
-- **As a user**, I want to browse through products only when logging in.
-- **As a user**, I want to search for products by name, category, or price range so that I can find what I'm looking for.
-- **As a user**, I want to add products to my shopping cart so that I can purchase them later.
-- **As a user**, I want to modify the quantity or remove items from my cart so that I can make changes before finalizing the purchase.
+- **As a user**, I want to get various Pokemon using the Poke API
-- **As a user**, I want to check out and pay for my order securely so that my personal and financial information is safe.
+- **As a user**, I want to view my win loss ratio
-- **As a user**, I want to review my order history so that I can keep track of my purchases.
+- **As a user**, I want to view a leaderboard of all the users given a match history
-- **As a user**, I want to rate and review products so that I can share my experience with other users.
+- **As a user**, I should win/lose a match and should get that reflected on my user stats
-- **As a user**, I want to view ratings and reviews from other users so that I can make informed buying decisions.

 ## MVP (Minimum Viable Product)

 - User registration and login
-- Browsing and searching for products
-- Adding products to a shopping cart
-- Modifying the shopping cart
-- Secure payment process
-- Order history
-- Product rating and reviewing
+- Giving user random Pokemon name and stats
+- Have a Pokemon Model that translates API data to usable data
+- Leaderboard that can see various information from users

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
+- Implementing Pokemon typing and its downsides and upsides against other Pokemon
+- Allowing user to change password
-- Adding an admin role that can add, remove, or modify products
+- Adding an admin role that can add, remove, or modify Pokemon API interpretations
-- Implementing promotional codes and discounts
-- Adding a wish list feature
+- Add multiplayer with another player

 ## Tech Stacks

-- **Java**: The main programming language used for building the application.
+- **Java**: One of the main programming languages used for building the application.
+- **Spring**: A framework used for the ease of integrating REST APIs
+- **Typescript**: The front end logic of the application.
 - **PostgreSQL**: Used as the database to store user, product, and order data.
 - **Maven or Gradle**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.